jina-ai/jina/docs/how-to/gpu-executor.md

 For the Docker part of the tutorial you will also need to have [Docker](https://docs.docker.com/get-docker/) and [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed.

-To run Python scripts you will need a virtual environment (for example [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) or [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments)), and to install Jina inside it using:
+To run Python scripts you need a virtual environment (for example [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) or [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments)), and install Jina inside it using:

 ```bash
 pip install jina